Original instruments and concepts for navigating the forces that shape the geopolitical order

 Forward-looking assessment of structural conditions, identifying thresholds before they are crossed.

-Three indexes.
-Two concepts.
+Six indexes.
+Four concepts.

 One analytical architecture.